Follow us

-Weigh the evidence between Immune Damage being caused by the Covid-19 virus, versus the Immunity Debt Hypothesis (which states that immune damage is caused by not being infected).
-In this second edition of Worms in Your Spaghetti, we take a closer look at the massive increases in RSV and flu we have seen this season (and last season), and factor in the newest data and research on how the Covid-19 virus can cause long-term immune damage, along with the Cannoli: How to Protect Oneself.
+In this second edition of Worms in Your Spaghetti, we take a closer look at the massive increases in RSV and flu we have seen this season (and last season), and factor in the newest data and research on how the COVID-19 virus can cause long-term immune damage, how NOT getting infected is a good thing (NOT a bad thing as the immunity debt hypothesis leads one to believe), and with the sweet Cannoli ending: What We Can Do to Protect Ourselves!

 #3 Worms in your spaghetti